 Except that...
 Harry really does not come across in the books as a particularly loving child.

 In fact he comes across as “a very good hater”.

-Well, how could anyone expect him to be a particularly loving child, the way the Dursleys raised him?
+Well, really, how could anyone expect him to be a particularly loving child, the way the Dursleys raised him?
 Under their care, what he learned was to withdraw into himself, to become self-contained, and, as much as possible, self-sufficient.
 Very much as Tom Riddle learned back in his orphanage.

 And something in Harry has given him the inclination and resolve to continue to maintain this policy of self-containment even after he has moved beyond the Dursleys’ sphere into a wider world in which he is hailed as a hero.
 Once out of the Dursleys’ keeping, he could easily have lost his balance and become every bit as much of an attention-sponge as Rita Skeeter and her successors tried to paint him.
 Instead, he has maintained his barriers and opened himself up to very few people since his entry into the wizarding world, and we have seen him spontaneously reach out to virtually no one.

 With the significant exception of Sirius Black, who somehow seems to have charmed his way right through all of Harry’s defenses.